GeoSenEsm/devops/README.md

 # DevOps repository for the GeoSenEsm system

-This repository contains detailed instructions of how you can setup the production environment for:
+This repository contains detailed instructions on how to set up the production environment for:

 * REST API
 * Admin panel

 ## Initial conditions

-To setup the environment in the most basic scenario, you need at least one server.
+To set up the environment in the most basic scenario, you need at least one server.
 It needs to meet these conditions:

 * Docker installed and running ([installation guide](https://docs.docker.com/get-docker/))
 * Docker Compose installed ([installation guide](https://docs.docker.com/compose/install/))
 * Nginx installed ([installation guide](https://nginx.org/en/docs/install.html))
 * You need to purchase a domain for your server.
 Ultimately, you need two subdomains for admin panel and API.
 In this document we'll assume your domains are `admin.mydomain.com` and `api.mydomain.com`.

-> **Attention!** Newer versions of docker have build in `compose` command.
+> **Attention!** Newer versions of docker have a built-in `compose` command.
 Therefore, standalone installation of `Docker compose` is not required.
 In this case, you can just run `docker compose` instead of `docker-compose` anywhere in this documentation.

 ## Setting up the domain and Nginx